-Previous studies suggest that residual motion may influence the individual specificity and predictability of rs-FC (Siegel et al., 2017; Waller et al., 2017).
-However, others suggest that this influence is likely to be minimized with a sufficient amount of data per subject (Airan et al., 2016; Horien et al., 2018).
-Our main findings support this view, as we observed stable individual specificity and predictive performance regardless of the degree of preprocessing (Minimal or ICA-FIX) applied to the raw data by the HCP (Glasser et al., 2013; Smith et al., 2013).
-In addition to our main findings, we examined the quality of each of the rs-FC runs and its relation to motion by associating the typicality of the rs-FC of each run with the respective average FD (Kopal et al., 2020).
+Previous studies suggest that residual motion may influence the individual specificity and predictability of rs-FC (Siegel et al. 2017; Waller et al. 2017).
+However, others suggest that this influence is likely to be minimized with a sufficient amount of data per subject (Airan et al. 2016; Horien et al. 2018).
+Our main findings support this view, as we observed stable individual specificity and predictive performance regardless of the degree of preprocessing (Minimal or ICA-FIX) applied to the raw data by the HCP (Glasser et al. 2013; Smith et al. 2013).
+In addition to our main findings, we examined the quality of each of the rs-FC runs and its relation to motion by associating the typicality of the rs-FC of each run with the respective average FD (Kopal et al. 2020).
 Some stable and low degree of association remained in all Mean aggregation rs-FCs and the EV aggregated rs-FC using region-level denoising.
-These associations have also been reported previously (Kopal et al., 2020).
+These associations have also been reported previously (Kopal et al. 2020).
 Interestingly, the voxel-level denoising in EV aggregated rs-FC displayed differing patterns between the two data quality configurations.
-In the

-Minimal data configuration, the association to motion was the highest, while the associations in the ICA-FIX data configuration were close to zero.
-This effect was stable across the parcellation granularities (see Figure 3).
-We take this result as an indicator that, indeed, the quality of the ICA-FIX data configuration is less motion-associated.
-However, this effect does not translate into the performance in our prediction analysis.
+In the minimally preprocessed data configuration, the association to motion was the highest, whereas some of the associations in the ICA-FIX data configuration were close to zero.
+The respective underlying TFC values, however, suggested that these subjects were atypical compared to the group.
+This could mean that EV aggregation is more sensitive to scan-wise influences unrelated to motion, as represented by mean framewise displacement.
+Further investigation is needed to understand this complex interaction.
+Since this trend was stable across the parcellation granularities (Figure 3), we take this result as an indicator that, indeed, the ICA-FIX data configuration is less motion-associated.
+However, the decrease in motion did not translate into performance improvement in our prediction analysis (Figure 2).